Key Takeaways

 Learn More: Coverdash Review

-Explore The Best General Liability Insurance in North Dakota By Industry
+Explore the Best General Liability Insurance in North Dakota by Industry

 Insurers price general liability coverage based on your industry's claims history and risk exposure.
 A trucking company hauling equipment to Williston oil sites pays more than a tax preparation firm in Bismarck because the risk of costly claims is higher.
-Grain elevator operators, welding shops and landscapers serving Grand Forks subdivisions each see rates shaped by how often similar businesses file claims and what those claims typically cost.
+Grain elevator operators, welding shops and landscapers serving Grand Forks subdivisions each see rates shaped by how often similar businesses file claims and what those claims usually cost.

 The tables below show provider rankings and estimated monthly rates by industry, so you can find where your business fits.